-(6.5) “California reformulated gasoline blendstock for oxygenate blending, or ‘CARBOB,’” means a petroleum-derived liquid which is intended to be, or is represented as, a product that will constitute California gasoline upon the addition of a specified type and percentage (or range of percentages) of oxygenate to the product after the product has been supplied from the production or import facility at which it was produced or imported.
+“California reformulated gasoline blendstock for oxygenate blending, or ‘CARBOB,’” means a petroleum-derived liquid which is intended to be, or is represented as, a product that will constitute California gasoline upon the addition of a specified type and percentage (or range of percentages) of oxygenate to the product after the product has been supplied from the production or import facility at which it was produced or imported.

-(6.6) “CaRFG Phase 2” means California Phase 2 reformulated gasoline.
+“Cap limit” means the absolute maximum or minimum value allowed for any regulated chemical or physical property of CARBOB and final blends of California gasoline when using the Predictive Model.

-(6.7) “CaRFG Phase 3” means California Phase 3 reformulated gasoline.
+“CaRFG Phase 3” means California Phase 3 reformulated gasoline.

-(6.8) “CARBOB limits” means, for a final blend of CARBOB, CARBOB specifications for maximum Reid vapor pressure, sulfur content, benzene content, olefin content, aromatic hydrocarbon content, T50 and T90, and maximum and minimum oxygen content, expressed to the number of significant figures identified for each property in the section 2262 standards table, and for any other property identified in a certification order issued by the Executive Officer pursuant to the “California Procedures for Evaluating Alternative Specifications for Gasoline Using Vehicle Emissions Testing,” incorporated by reference in section 2266(a), if applicable.
+“CARBOB limits” means, for a final blend of CARBOB, CARBOB specifications for maximum Reid vapor pressure, sulfur content, benzene content, olefin content, aromatic hydrocarbon content, T50 and T90, expressed to the number of significant figures identified for each property in the section 2266.5 standards table.

-(6.9) “Common carrier pipeline” means a pipeline operating under Public Utilities Commission tariffs which offers refined petroleum product transportation services to any qualified shipper.
+“Common carrier pipeline” means a pipeline operating under Public Utilities Commission tariffs which offers refined petroleum product transportation services to any qualified shipper.